marcoderama/akka/akka-docs/src/main/paradox/typed/persistence-testing.md

 Java
 :  @@snip [PersistenceTestKitSampleTest.java](/akka-docs/src/test/java/jdocs/persistence/testkit/PersistenceTestKitSampleTest.java) { #test }

-You can safely use persistence testkit in combination with main akka testkit.
+You can safely use persistence testkit in combination with the main akka testkit.

-The main methods of the api allow to (see @apidoc[PersistenceTestKit] and @apidoc[SnapshotTestKit] for more details):
+The main methods of the api allow one to (see @apidoc[PersistenceTestKit] and @apidoc[SnapshotTestKit] for more details):

  * check if the given event/snapshot object is the next persisted in the storage.
  * read a sequence of persisted events/snapshots.